PacktPublishing/D3.js-Quick-Start-Guide/MAPS.md

 </html>
 ```

-The only thing different from normal is this line:
+The only thing different from the setup that we've used in previous chapters is this line:

 ```html
 <script src="https://cdn.rawgit.com/mahuntington/mapping-demo/master/map_data3.js" charset="utf-8"></script>